 The managers of this major repair project will liaise closely with the Landesdenkmalamt (Berlin Office for Monument Protection).
 The common goal is to preserve the visual aspect of the building and retain as much of the historical structure as possible.
 As refurbishment cannot take place during opening hours, the museum will be closed for the duration of works.

-Construction is expected to be completed at the end of 2020.
+Construction is expected to be completed in April 2021.
 The building will reopen a few months after the finalised construction handover has taken place.